-To provide complete solution, we equipped 23 sets CNC Machining Center and 4 CNC Lathe in our die casting shop.
-This enable us to provide not only the machining for die casting parts , but also provide machining from solid , extrusion , gravity casting, forging, etc.
+To provide a complete solution, we equipped 23 sets of CNC Machining Center and 4 CNC Lathe in our die casting shop.
+This enables us to provide not only the machining for die casting parts but also provide machining from solid, extrusion, gravity casting, forging, etc.

 Sunrise Metal is your one-stop-shop for all your die casting and CNC machining needs.
 With our added machining process, you can consolidate many services and buy from one supplier.
 With our CNC machining services, you can find everything you need while receiving a guaranteed high-quality product.